 Too often we treat the seniors in our life the same way we treat children.
 This is particularly true of those who have dementia, Alzheimer's, and other conditions that may leave them confused, or unable to care for themselves.
-However, when you take away someone's dignity, and you don't treat them with respect, that hastens the downhill path a senior may be on.
-An alternative is to use validation therapy.
+However, this behavior may actually cause seniors to decline and become more frustrated.
+To help assist seniors with dementia, family members and caregivers can implement validation therapy.
 Let's dive into what validation therapy is and how it can help seniors.

 What Is Validation Therapy?

-Developed over more than a decade by Naomi Feil, validation therapy is a unique form of therapy that involves listening to elderly seniors with dementia, connecting with them through empathy, and providing dignified care in the last stages of their lives.
-It revolves around communicating respect and helping seniors feel understood and acknowledged instead of dismissed.
+Many of you may not be familiar with this therapy.
+So what is validation therapy?
+This type of therapy was developed by Naomi Feil.
+Validation therapy is a unique form of therapy that involves listening to elderly seniors with dementia, connecting with them through empathy, and providing dignified care in the last stages of their lives.
+Validation therapy revolves around communicating respect and helping seniors feel understood and acknowledged instead of dismissed.

 What Are the Benefits of Validation Therapy?